lazyalok/WordCount/README.md

 ## How we can use it?

-I have attcahed the jar (wordcount.jar).
+I have attcahed the jar (wordcount.jar) in challenge.rar.
 We can execute this jar by below command.
 ###### java -jar [jar-path] [file-path] [mongodb-host] [port]
 For example on windows-
 ###### java -jar F:\challenge\wordcount.jar F:\challenge\names.txt localhost 27017